-If 100% is the maximum, then you can quantify how much you can grow by optimizing a list of keywords; a value too close to 0% could indicate that it would be too difficult at this moment.
+Knowing that 100% Visibility is the maximum, you can easily quantify how much you can grow by optimizing a list of keywords; a value too close to 0% could indicate that ranking in the top would be too difficult at this moment.

-Calculating the same metric for the same keyword list helps you compare your website’s performance against competing websites (apples vs. apples).
+Calculating the same metric for the same keyword list also helps you compare your website’s performance against competitor websites (apples vs. apples).

-Desktop and mobile have different ranks, so will show a different Visibility, available through a switch.
-They have the same search volumes though because we do not split the search volume by device when computing the Visibility metric.
+However, both devices have the same search volumes because we do not split the search volume by device when computing the Visibility metric.

-Sorting the keywords in the keyword table by rank trend will sort them by the impact the changes had on the Visibility metric trend.
+Sorting the keywords in the keyword table by rank trend will sort them by the impact the changes had on the Visibility trend, rather than by the number of positions they moved.
 In other words, it sorts the keywords by the gained (or lost) impressions generated by the rank changes.

 The group-level Visibility metric is based on organic rank changes only, and does not include SERP feature positions such as featured snippets, images, etc. The metric's breakdown can be seen in the explainer.
 The Visibility of the most commonly occurring SERP feature can also be seen separately in the explainer (Featured snippet in the below example).
 To analyze how SERP features impact your Visibility, explore our SERP Feature Visibility metric.